bigdatagenomics/bigdatagenomics.github.io/source/_posts/2014-09-17-adam-0-dot-14-dot-0-released.markdown

 - Releases
 ---

 ADAM [0.14.0](https://github.com/bigdatagenomics/adam/releases/tag/adam-parent-0.14.0) is now available.
-Special thanks to Arun Ahuja, Michael L Heuer, Uri Laserson, Frank Nothaft, Andy Petrella and Ryan Williams for their contributions to this release!
+Special thanks to Arun Ahuja, Timothy Danford, Michael L Heuer, Uri Laserson, Frank Nothaft, Andy Petrella and Ryan Williams for their contributions to this release!

 This release uses the [newly-released Apache Spark 1.1.0](https://spark.apache.org/releases/spark-release-1-1-0.html) which brings operational and performance improvements in Spark core.
 Two new scripts, `adam-shell` and `adam-submit`, allow you to use ADAM via the Spark shell or the Spark submit script in addition to the ADAM CLI.